Maurice Lacroix Les Classiques Moonphase Review

 This base is impressive for its size at only 25.6mm in diameter and 4.6mm in thickness.
 Most watch nuts would recognize this as a workhorse caliber and Maurice Lacroix did an excellent job with the finishing of the rotor and various plates using a number of finishing techniques.

 It offers Hours, minutes, and of course, the lovely sweeping seconds that you should expect from a high-end watch.
 The pushers on the side of the case allow you to correct the dates quickly and easily.

 While may horologists will only sing the praises of in-house movements, the truth is that the ETA 2824-2 runs close enough to COSC specs without having to foot the bill for what many consider to be an overpriced Chronometer pedigree that just drives up the cost of the watch.
 Rarely do people ever appreciate an ébauche movement until they receive their first service bill.

 This Swiss-made movement will do what it needs to and won’t cost you an arm and a leg like some of the upper-market brands who are too numerous to mention and have either the same or similar features and specs.
 While the manufacturer of this movement lists the power reserve at 38 hours, Maurice Lacroix must have worked some magic on it since they bumped it up to +/- 40 hours.

 STRAP & BUCKLE

-The strap is a sturdy black calfskin strap which has that alligator/crocodile leather textured look.
+The strap is a sturdy black calfskin strap that has that alligator/crocodile leather-textured look.
 It uses black stitching to match and is fastened by a lovely brushed & polished stainless steel deployant buckle.

 The manufacturer's suggested retail price for this watch is $3,980, but you can find it selling on PrestigeTime.com for significantly less.
 Click the button below to find out the special pricing on this watch.